 - installation of the concrete bikeway

 In order to deliver these projects, approximately 150 trees were removed in the area surrounding the intersection and along the alignment of the bikeway on Rickertt Road.
 The tree and vegetation removal was the first activity undertaken to prepare the site for the works.
 All work was carried out in accordance with the relevant environmental guidelines and a fauna spotter was in attendance for all tree removal works.

 Council is committed to minimising the environmental impacts and will replant approximately 450 trees in the local area to offset the necessary removals, in accordance with Council policies and relevant legislative requirements.

 A construction site compound for the project is located on the wide verge of Rickertt Road, approximately 250m east of the intersection.
 This location reduces additional movements of construction vehicles and equipment.
 The compound consists of a temporary site office and storage for construction materials and equipment.

 Council understands that as part of taking action to ensure Brisbane is the best city to live in, there will be some disruption.
 The project team will keep the community informed every step of the way to ensure you know when and how construction may affect you.

-- Late 2021– estimated end of construction (pending weather and site conditions)
+- early 2022 – estimated end of construction (pending weather and site conditions).